light gray lines

 Gemini vs ChatGPT: Image generation

 As the AI picture generation has become a key part of creative work, tools like Gemini and ChatGPT help illustrate blogs, social media content, and more.
-Google’s Gemini (powered by Imagen 2 model) allows for image creation in its free plan.
-When it comes to ChatGPT, users can generate two images per day within a free version (via integration with DALL-E 3).
+Google’s Gemini (now powered by the Imagen 4 model) allows for high-quality image creation in its free plan.
+When it comes to ChatGPT, users can generate images using the advanced DALL-E 3 model (limits apply based on subscription).

 To determine which AI platform can create the most impressive graphics, we’ve tested them with a simple prompt: “Generate an image of a futuristic cityscape at sunset, with sleek skyscrapers, neon lights reflecting off the wet pavement, and a few flying cars hovering above the streets.
 The style should be reminiscent of a cyberpunk movie, with a focus on vibrant colors and dynamic lighting effects.”